Showing posts sorted by date for query Spirit. Sort by relevance Show all posts

 What kind of spirit has God put within us?
 A spirit that longs (is passionate) for infinite love, worth, and glory.
 Love that can only be satisfied fully by the Source of love - our Creator; not by creation.

-He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows our capacity to value and enjoy Him is unparalleled to all the rest of creation and there is no other true lover who can fill this need and desire in us for love that He designed to be filled only by Him.
+He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows our capacity to value and enjoy Him is unparalleled to all the rest of creation and there is no other true lover who can fill this need and desire in us for love.
+Love that He designed to be filled only by Him who is love.
 This is "the spirit He has made to dwell in us."

 Not because He needs our love but because we need His.
 Our being in His image wasn't happenstance.
 He designed us this way.
 He is the Creator, we are created...but unlike the rest of creation we are created in His image.
 Therefore He loves us and desires we experience Him to the maximum of His true worth and our capacity as bearers of His image.